-- 35. (1) If the Director is satisfied that no impediment to the intended marriage exists, the Director shall celebrate the marriage. - (2) If a Kenyan wishes to celebrate a civil marriage in a foreign country in accordance with the law of that country and the law of that country requires a certificate of no impediment, the Director may issue a certificate of no impediment. - 36 A person who is not a Kenyan may celebrate a marriage under this Part in a foreign country if the marriage is celebrated in the presence of the Director or a person authorised by the Director for that purpose in any Kenyan embassy, high commission or consulate.
+- 35. (1) If the Director is satisfied that no impediment to the intended marriage exists, the Director shall celebrate the marriage. - (2) If a Kenyan wishes to celebrate a civil marriage in a foreign country in accordance with the law of that country and the law of that country requires a certificate of no impediment, the Director may issue a certificate of no impediment.

-Civil marriages celebrated at the Kenyan embassy, high commission or consulate between non-Kenyan citizens.
-Civil marriages in foreign countries.
+Civil marriages at the Kenyan embassy, high commission or consulate for non-Kenyan citizens.